livewire-group/livewire-website/site/content/services/addressability.md

 title: 'Market Leading Digital Executions'
 linktitle: 'Addressability'
 icon: 'magnet'
+menu:
+  main:
+    parent: 'What We Do'
+    weight: 2

 sections:
   - text: 'In modern society, almost every person is a gamer, whether it its professional athletes playing games in their spare times to grandparents playing mobile games, gaming is a mainstay of modern day culture.'